 Sean Frazier | Veteran Outreach Director

-Sean Frazier is originally from Bloomsburg, Pennsylvania.
-He graduated from Abraham Lincoln in Council Bluffs and currently lives in Omaha.
-Sean will graduate from Bellevue University in June with his MBA in Supply Chain Management.
+Sean Frazier is originally from Bloomsburg, Pennsylvania and currently lives in Omaha.
+He graduated from Abraham Lincoln in Council Bluffs and holds a Masters of Business Administration from Bellevue University.

 In 2006, Sean joined the Marine Corps out of high school where he spent 4 years serving with 1st Battalion, 4th Marines as an Infantry Mortarman.
 He deployed twice to Iraq, first to Husaybah in 2007 and then Fallujah in 2008.
 Upon his honorable discharge in 2010, Sean and his wife moved to Omaha and in 2012 began working for OPPD where he still works as an Enterprise Risk Analyst.
 In his off time, Sean enjoys golfing, woodworking and spending time with his family.

-Operation 22 Til Freedom is not Sean’s first venture into helping the Veteran community.
-He has been on the Board of OPPD’s Veterans Network for over 3 years and currently resides as the President.
-Like many of you, Veteran suicide has been a part of his life, which is why he is so passionate about turning the tide and getting Vets the support they need.
-He looks forward to getting further involved in OTTF and push it to the next level.
+Operation 22 22 Til Freedom is not Sean’s first venture into helping the Veteran community.
+He served on the Board of OPPD’s Veterans Network for over 3 years where he held various roles including President in 2020.
+Like many of you, the effects of Veteran suicide has impacted his life, which is why he is so passionate about turning the tide and getting Veterans the support they need.

 Nick Hardesty | Veteran Outreach Committee